LiveFastEatTrashRaccoon/RaccoonForLemmy/docs/tech_manual/module_structure.md

   by `:shared` (which does the binding between `:detailopener-api` and `:detailopener-impl`) and it includes some unit modules but the fact of a unit module included by a core module in general should never happen (instead, the reverse is perfectly ok);
-- `:core` modules can sometimes include each other (but without cycles, e.g. `:core:md` includes `:core:commonui:components` / `:core:utils` because it is a mid-level module and something similar happens with :core:persistence which uses `:core:preferences` / `:core:appearance`)  and nothing else; they are in turn used by all the other types of modules.
+- `:core` modules can sometimes include each other (but without cycles, e.g. `:core:markdown` includes `:core:commonui:components` / `:core:utils` because it is a mid-level module and something similar happens with `:core:persistecnce` which uses `:core:preferences` / `:core:appearance`)  and nothing else; they are in turn used by all the other types of modules.